badconduct/geofire-99/README.md

   - Web Rings to link to your neighbors
   - Background MIDI music
   - Animated Mouse Trails (Matrix, Sparkles, and more!)
+  - **Flash Player:** Full support for embedding classic Macromedia Flash (.swf) animations and applications.
 - **Full User Account System:** Register, log in, and manage your own retro website in one of GeoFire's themed "neighborhoods."
 - **File System Backend:** User sites are stored directly on your local file system, making it easy to see the files the AI creates.
 - **Live Site Hosting:** The Node.js server hosts your created sites, making them accessible in your browser just like a real web host.
 - **Site Discovery:** Browse and explore all user-created sites within the application.

+## 📖 Architectural Deep Dive

+For a detailed look at the application's architecture, AI orchestration, and retro-compatibility strategies, please see our [**Technical Deep Dive Document**](./GeoFire99_Technical_Deep_Dive.md).

 ## 🛠️ Technology Stack